izhaoxudong/LoveGX/readme.txt

 #readme.txt

-Switched to a new branch 'dev'.
+Switched to a new branch 'dev' and issue-101.